Why Clicker Train Your Pet?

 Clicker training is a positive reinforcement technique that involves using a sound to train pets to do or not to do a behavior.
-The clicker training is accompanied by a reward to motivate your pets to do the intended behavior.
+The training is accompanied by a reward to motivate your pets to do the intended behavior.

 One way to keep them from only being interested in eating the treats is to not let your pets eat directly from the bowl.

-Repeat the same clicker training for a few days and soon your pet will associate the ‘CLICK’ sound with the treat.
+Repeat the same training for a few days and soon your pet will associate the ‘CLICK’ sound with the treat.
 Once they recognize the ‘CLICK’ sound with a treat, you can move on to behavioral training.

-Identify the behaviors that you want to encourage your pet to do and make the ‘CLICK’ sound every time your pet does the behavior.
+Identify the behaviors that you want to encourage your pet to do and make the ‘CLICK’ sound every time your pet does the correct behavior.

 The easiest way to start is to teach them something easy first.
 This will let them understand what the clicks mean before you try to teach them anything difficult.

 Start with training them to sit.
 To do this stay close to your pet and watch them move around.
 Keep the clicker and treats ready and make the ‘CLICK’ sound immediately when your pet sits.
 Simultaneously reward them with a treat.

 Initially your pet may not understand what is happening but repeat the ‘CLICK’ sound and give them the treat when your pet sits again.
 Slowly it will help them get used to it.

 Make sure you time the clicker at the exact moment when they sit so it will help them to associate the ‘CLICK’ sound with the behavior of sitting.
 Do this a few times and your pet may start sitting on their own and expecting a treat from you.
 Make the ‘CLICK’ sound and offer rewards when they do it.